sileence/laracon-eu-2022/README.md

 # Refactoring to SOLID in Laravel

-This repository is from my talk in [Laracon EU](https://laracon.eu/) 2022.
+This repository contains the demo from my talk in [Laracon EU](https://laracon.eu/) 2022.

 ## Installation instructions